olliechick/ray-tracer/README.md

 ## Build instructions

-To build it yourself, run `build-instructions.sh`.
-Alternatively, you can run `run-me.sh` to build it and then run it.
+To build it yourself, run `./build-instructions.sh`.
+Alternatively, you can run `./run-me.sh` to build it and then run it.